Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 ![](/assets/uploads/vanilla-os-stable-illustration.webp)

 So many terms, so many promises, so much everything.
-But let's see together in detail what are the strengths of Vanilla OS, the features that make it unique.
+But let's see together, in detail what the strengths of Vanilla OS are, the features that make it unique.

 ## Apx